vipulnaik/working-drafts/lesswrong/preventing-reversing-and-addressing-data-leakage-some-thoughts.md

 * For some non-system-wide clipboards, multiple clipboard entries can coexist (this is the case with emacs, for instance).
-In such cases, the easiest thing I've found is to just quit and restart emacs, though I'm sure there are other solutions.
+In such cases, the easiest thing I've found is to just quit and restart emacs.
+A friend tells me that the proper way to clear out the emacs clipboard is `Meta+:` followed by entering `(setq kill-ring nil)` for the command to eval; that does seem to work for me.

+* For Linux GUIs, there is a X clipboard that stuff automatically gets into when you highlight it, even without pressing any keys to copy it (and pasting from this clipboard can be done with a right click).
+So if you accidentally highlight any sensitive data, it becomes part of this clipboard!
+A friend tells me that to clear out what's in this clipboard, it makes sense to just select a random letter or digit.

+  There is a similar issue within emacs as well: when you delete text (e.g., delete a line using Ctrl+K) it enters the emacs clipboard.
+And since emacs keeps multiple clipboard entries, you cannot simply override it by putting something else in clipboard;
+  you need to either quit and restart emacs, or use the command provided in the previous bullet point.

-* On modern Macs, locking screen and then unlocking automatically clears the system-wide keyboard, so you can use this method too -- though it's generally more disruptive than just putting something else in the clipboard.
+* On modern Macs, ~~locking screen and then unlocking~~ sleeping and then waking up from sleep clears the system-wide clipboard, so you can use this method too -- though it's generally more disruptive than just putting something else in the clipboard.

 #### Making clipboard-clearing second nature